The structural method for Ordinary Differential Equations: Relation with other methods and novelty

 \subsubsection{A non-TDRK scheme}

-Structural equations provide a multi-derivative RK when coupled with the maximum of physical equations ($K$ physical equations).
-It is not the case if one does not use all the physical equations.
-For example, taking $K=2$ and $R=1$, the following scheme composed of one physical equation and two structural equations
+The structural equations provide an MDRK only when the maximum number of physical equations ($K$) is used.
+For example, taking $K=2$ and $R=1$, the following scheme is composed of one physical equation and two structural equations

 has no equivalent formulation in the TDRK framework.
-The second physical equation has been substituted by a second structural equation thus, do not require the analytical expression of the derivative of $f$. \begin{rem} We show that we get a third-order scheme for the function and the derivative whereas the approximation of the second derivative is just a second order one.
-Moreover, stability is no longer unconditional.
-A CFL condition is required to guaranty the convergence of the approximation as show in \cite{Clain2023}.\smallBB \end{rem}
+The second physical equation has been replaced by a second structural equation; therefore, the scheme does not require the analytical expression of the derivative of $f(z,t)$.

+The above scheme is third-order accurate for the function and derivative, whereas the approximation of the second derivative is second-order accurate.
+Moreover, stability is no longer unconditional. \ra{A restrictive condition on the time step $\Delta t$ is required} to guarantee the convergence of the approximation, as shown in reference~\cite{Clain2023}.
+In general, configurations involving fewer physical equations and more structural equations are possible.
+Nevertheless, a loss of the unconditional stability property, together with lower accuracy, leads us to disregard such schemes in the present work.